What We Publish

-IoT For All is dedicated to providing the highest-quality, unbiased content, resources, and news centered on the Internet of Things (IoT) and related disciplines such as AI, VR/AR, data science, telecommunications, and so forth.
-All content must offer a good, clear answer to “how will reading this be valuable to me?”.
-Good answers include: It’s educational, it’s informative, it provides useful resources to the reader or it’s entertaining.
+IoT For All is dedicated to providing the highest-quality, unbiased content, resources, and news centered on the Internet of Things (IoT) and related fields such as AI, VR/AR, data science, telecommunications, and so forth.
+All submissions must offer a good, clear answer to the question, “how will reading this be valuable to me?”.
+Good answers include: It’s educational, it’s informative, it provides useful resources to the reader, or it’s entertaining.
 Ideally, it’s a combination of these.

-We try to avoid heavily promotional content—basically if the content is directly trying to sell the audience something directly.
-Whether it’s a product, a service, a tool, a book, a training course, tickets to an event, or a website that profits from views and ads.
-We aim to keep our content free of promotional material to provide a better environment for educational and resourceful content.
+We avoid promotional content, which means any content that is directly trying to sell something to the audience.
+Whether it’s a product, service, tool, book, training course, or tickets to an event.
+We aim to keep our content non-promotional to provide an unbiased environment for learning about the Internet of Things.

 - Choose a Persona: Our target audience is comprised of three personas.
 Each is detailed in our Guide: The Three Personas for IoT For All.
 Your topic must be framed for one primary persona.
 It’s true that some topics may be valuable for multiple personas, but there needs to be a specific focus— otherwise, we risk appealing to no one.

 - Choose a Content-Type: Your post can be written to perform well in search results (searchable) or to perform well on social channels (shareable).
 Each has its merits and a distinct approach, detailed in our Guide: Writing for SEO vs. Writing for Social.